 - Professional Liability Insurance: No one wants to have to use PLI (also known as errors & omissions insurance), but having it is absolutely necessary for running a small business.
 Protect your business against lawsuits based on poor guidance.
-Any time you give professional opinion, advice or guidance you are opening yourself up to a professional liability claim.
+Any time you give professional opinion, advice, or guidance, you are opening yourself up to a professional liability claim.

-- Surety Bonds: Surety bonds are actually a form of credit, often mistaken for insurance because they’re only used when things don’t go as planned.
+- Surety Bonds: Surety bonds are a form of credit, often mistaken for insurance because they’re only used when things don’t go as planned.
 With surety bonds, the risk is always with the person purchasing the bond, rather than an insurance company.

 Small Business Insurance Necessities